Key points

 - recreational facilities including sports stadiums, restaurants and movie theatres.

-Ensuring our buildings work for NSW’s people, businesses and the environment is important for healthier communities, our economy and natural environments.
+Ensuring our buildings work for people, businesses and environment of NSW supports healthier communities, a stronger economy and protects our natural environments.

 How buildings are affected by climate change in NSW